 The decision to hold the event in Sicily – and, in particular, in Taormina – highlights the capacity to unite hope and hospitality in a single shared effort.
 Located on a natural terrace overlooking the sea, this Sicilian city is considered one of the world’s most beautiful.
 The fascinating medieval village, with its ancient history and its vast cultural heritage, has always attracted travelers, aristocrats, artists and international writers.

-At the G7 Summit in Taormina there will be cutting-edge technologies selected through a public tender held by the Italian government.
-The aim is to highlight Italian innovation at an international level.
-The project is linked to the G7 Innovation Week that will take place in Turin at the end of September, during which the Ministerial Meetings of Industry, Science and Labor will take place.
-Around town, trees with fingerprint biometric recognition will be placed, allowing people to recharge tablets and smartphones.
-Totems installed at the main mobility junctions will reduce pollutants in the air and provide real-time information through a synchronization with the “G7 Experience” WebAPP available to delegates and journalists.
-Another highlight will include a production process developed by a Sicilian startup that produces fabrics by recycling the scraps of orange skins.
-These examples and more of “Made in Italy innovation” will be showcased during the Summit.
+At the G7 Summit in Taormina cutting-edge technologies, selected through a public tender held by the Italian government, have been showcased.
+The aim was to highlight Italian innovation at an international level.
+The project was linked to the G7 Innovation Week that was held in Turin at the end of September, during which the Ministerial Meetings of Industry, Science and Labor took place.
+Around town, trees with fingerprint biometric recognition have been placed, allowing people to recharge tablets and smartphones.
+Totems installed at the main mobility junctions reduced pollutants in the air and provided real-time information through a synchronization with the “G7 Experience” WebAPP available to delegates and journalists.
+Another highlight included a production process developed by a Sicilian startup that produces fabrics by recycling the scraps of orange skins.
+These examples and more of “Made in Italy innovation” have been successfully showcased during the Summit.